diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 The Beeline shell is great for quick data exploration on cached tables shared by multiple users.

 #### Long-Lived Tables and Queries
-One of the advantages of using Spark SQL’s JDBC server is we can share cached tables between multiple programs.
+`One of the advantages of using Spark SQL’s JDBC server is we can share cached tables between multiple programs`.
 This is possible since the JDBC Thrift server is a single driver program.
 To do this, you only need to register the table and then run the CACHE command on it.

 #### Standalone Spark SQL Shell
-Apart from its JDBC server, Spark SQL also supports a simple shell you can use as a single process, available through ./bin/spark-sql.
+Apart from its JDBC server, Spark SQL also supports a simple shell you can use as a single process, available through `./bin/spark-sql`.
 This shell connects to the Hive metastore you have set in conf/hive-site.xml, if one exists, or creates one locally.
-It is most useful for local development; in a shared cluster, you should instead use the JDBC server and have users connect with beeline.
+It is `most useful for local development`; `in a shared cluster, you should instead use the JDBC server and have users connect with beeline`.

 ### User-Defined Functions
-User-defined functions, or UDFs, allow you to register custom functions in Python, Java, and Scala to call within SQL.
+User-defined functions, or UDFs, allow you to `register custom functions in Python, Java, and Scala to call within SQL`.
 They are a very popular way to expose advanced functionality to SQL users in an organization, so that these users can call into it without writing code.
 Spark SQL makes it especially easy to write UDFs. `It supports both its own UDF interface and existing Apache Hive UDFs`.

-Spark SQL offers a built-in method to easily register UDFs by passing in a function in your programming language.
+Spark SQL offers a built-in method to easily register UDFs `by passing in a function` in your programming language.
 In Scala and Python, we can use the native function and lambda syntax of the language, and in Java we need only extend the appropriate UDF class.
 Our UDFs can work on a variety of types, and we can return a different type than the one we are called with.

 **Example 9-36.
 Python string length UDF**
 ```python